isabella232/bas-style-kit/README.md

 * Run compiled CSS through [autoprefixer](https://github.com/postcss/autoprefixer)
 * Run compiled CSS through [csslint](http://csslint.net/) - see the *linting* sub-section for more information
 * Include [CSS source maps](http://blog.teamtreehouse.com/introduction-source-maps) for this compiled CSS file in both locations

+Note: To only compile the Less files into CSS you can use the `gulp less-only` task.

 #### CSS linting